 While I reviewed a book for my last tie-in to Shark Week, today I thought I’d do something a little different and review a set of toys instead!
-While one can find a few Megalodon models out there if you look hard enough, fossil sharks don’t otherwise tend to get a lot of attention by toy manufacturers.
+While one can find several Megalodon models out there (such as the CollectA Megalodon), fossil sharks don’t otherwise tend to get a lot of attention by toy manufacturers.
 I feel then that I owe major praise to Safari Ltd. for taking a chance and releasing this fantastic set of ten (count ’em, 10!) prehistoric sharks for the popular “Toob” range of mini toys.
 (Note: the Dino Toy Blog has also reviewed this set if you care to check out their article as well.)

 The sharks are made of sturdy plastic with high quality paint, both important features in our household since both my little ones have sucked and chewed on them in turn.
 I’m pleased to say these sturdy toys look no worse for wear despite this rough treatment, and I’m confident my boys have not ingested any paint or plastic from them!

 Each shark looks reasonably realistic, and gets an interesting yet sensible color scheme.
 Safari surprisingly resisted the urge to include a Megalodon in the set, opting instead to spread awareness of lesser known but no less interesting species.
 That’s always a plus in my book!
 If you ARE desperate for a Megalodon, however, I can recommend the fantastic deluxe model by Collecta, which is actually roughly to scale with many of the creatures in this set.